FPavanello/FPavanello.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD Student in Economics at [University of Bologna](https://www.unibo.it/it) in the Department of Economics.
-I am also a Research Affiliated at the [Euro-Mediterranean Centre on Climate Change](https://www.cmcc.it/) and at [Ca' Foscari University of Venice](https://www.unive.it/).
+I am also a Research Affiliate at the [Euro-Mediterranean Centre on Climate Change](https://www.cmcc.it/) and at [Ca' Foscari University of Venice](https://www.unive.it/).

 My research relates to the relationship between climate change and households’ adaptation strategies.
 Applying micro-econometric methods, I am currently studying the impact of climate change on the residential electricity demand along both the intensive and extensive margin.